MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 		│   └── CleanNvram.efi
 		└── config.plist
 ```
-**Remark:** Generally best to debug systems without `OpenCanopy.efi`, if required make sure this file is from `DEBUG` else there will be virtually no debug information. `Picker` mode use `Built-In` menu.
+**Remark:** Generally, for the "debugging" process, it is best not to use "OpenCanopy.efi".

 <br>

 ### 1.0 - EFI\BOOT

 <p align="justify">Fallback boot-loader path.
-This is the only boot-loader pathname that the UEFI firmware on 64-bit X86 systems will look for without any pre-existing NVRAM boot settings, so this is what you want to use on removable media.
-As a failsafe method, most firmware includes these drivers to prevent certain boot issues.
-There are 2 types of fallback.
-Details below explain the temporary and permanent methods, mostly used by specified UEFI firmware and operating system implementation.</p>
+This is the only boot-loader pathname that the UEFI firmware on 64-bit X86 systems will look for without any pre-existing NVRAM boot settings.
+"Booting" is a term used to refer to the initial loading process when we turn on the computer.
+BOOTx64.efi is a special file for the boot process that aims to link the "boot-loader" checked by the BIOS before the computer can be used.
+The boot programme and OpenCore.efi will be searched by the BIOS for UEFI on 64-bit X86 systems without any existing NVRAM boot settings.
+There are 2 boot types settings, temporary and permanent.
+The details below describe the files involved in the process.</p>

 **Temporary vs Permanent:**